satche/notebook/src/engineering/data/data-structure/tree.md

 ### Binary tree

-In a [binary tree](https://en.wikipedia.org/wiki/Binary_tree), each children has no more than two parents.
+In a [binary tree](https://en.wikipedia.org/wiki/Binary_tree), each item within the tree has at most two children.

 ![Example of a tree data structure](../assets/binary-tree.svg)